 PLOS supports the public disclosure of all clinical trial results, as mandated, for example, by the FDA Amendments Act, 2007.
 For trials in registries that permit posting of trial results, PLOS Medicine requires that an accurate summary of the trial's results be submitted to the relevant registry (if there is such a mechanism) within a year of study completion or at the time of publication, whichever is the earliest.

 b.
 Systematic Reviews and Meta-Analyses

-Reports of systematic reviews and meta-analyses should use the PRISMA statement as a guide, and include a completed PRISMA checklist and flow diagram to accompany the main text.
-Blank templates of the checklist and flow diagram can be downloaded from the PRISMA Web site.
-Abstracts should follow PRISMA for Abstracts.
+Reports of systematic reviews and meta-analyses must adhere to the PRISMA Statement or alternative guidelines appropriate to the study design, and include the completed checklist and flow diagram to accompany the main text.
+Authors must complete the appropriate reporting checklist not only with page references, but also with sufficient text excerpted from the manuscript to explain how they accomplished all applicable items.
+Blank templates of the checklist and flow diagram can be downloaded from the EQUATOR website.
+Abstracts should follow PRISMA for Abstracts, using the PLOS abstract format.
 Authors must also state within the Methods section of their paper whether a protocol exists for their systematic review, and if so, provide a copy of the protocol as supporting information.
 The journal supports the prospective registration of systematic reviews.
 Authors whose systematic review was prospectively registered (e.g., in a registry such as PROSPERO) should provide the registry number in their abstract.
 Registry details and protocols will be made available to editors and reviewers, and included with the paper if the report is ultimately published.